GeospatialResearch/Digital-Twins/paper/paper.md

 # Statement of need

-Flooding, occurring approximately every eight months on average in Aotearoa New Zealand, stands as the most frequent, destructive, and financially burdensome natural hazard in the country [@ijerph18083952].
+Flooding, stands as the most frequent, destructive, and financially burdensome natural hazard in the country [@ijerph18083952].
 Worldwide, for the period of 1900-2015, hydrological disasters like floods and landslides were responsible for approximately 21.5% of all natural disaster-related deaths [@guoqiang2019].

 Floods are primarily caused by heavy or prolonged rainfall and can lead to direct and indirect damages to housing, infrastructure, farmland, and the community.
 With approximately two-thirds of the population living in flood-prone